Click a title for more information.

 Interviewed about writing for the show in Makin’ Toons by Allan Neuwirth.

-Animated adventure now airing on Disney Junior.
+Animated adventure aired on Disney Junior.

 Episodes written: Whale Shark, Enemy Anemones, Pufferfish, and Cookiecutter Sharks.